DAF201/DAF201/About/readme.md

 >
 >> white out: single direction URL linked nodes, each node can only be used once and it will generate a new node for it
 >>
->> how it works: similar to short url
+>> how it works:
+>>
+>> similar to short url, but will remove current node and create a new node each time a URL being accessed
 >
 >> retrieve: short URL
 >>